Make Sure Your Alfalfa Fits

 - Lodging resistant

-"Advances in alfalfa breeding have expanded grower options," says Mark Smith, DuPont Pioneer alfalfa research scientist.
-"Growers in all alfalfa growing regions have several varieties to fit their individual needs."
+"Advances in alfalfa breeding have expanded grower options," says Dan Wiersma, DuPont Pioneer Alfalfa Business Manager.
+"Today’s alfalfa growers can choose from several varieties to fit their individual needs and growing environment."

 Breakout by Geography

 Following is a breakout by geography of some of the top varieties to meet challenges that are common in each area:

 Dairy Crescent (Eastern U.S. through Minnesota and Eastern half of the Dakotas) and Canada